Caution: The documentation you are viewing is

 Advanced Usage — Zend Framework 2 2.4.9 documentation

 When encoding PHP objects as JSON, all public properties of that object will be encoded in a JSON object.

 JSON does not allow object references, so care should be taken not to encode objects with recursive references.
 If you have issues with recursion, Zend\Json\Json::encode() and Zend\Json\Encoder::encode() allow an optional second parameter to check for recursion; if an object is serialized twice, an exception will be thrown.

-By default, Zend\Json\Json will decode JSON objects as associative arrays.
-However, if you desire an object returned, you can specify this:
+By default, Zend\Json\Json will decode JSON objects as stdClass objects.
+However, if you desire an associative array returned, you can specify this:

-Any objects thus decoded are returned as stdClass objects with properties corresponding to the key/value pairs in the JSON notation.
+Any objects thus decoded are returned as associative arrays with keys and values corresponding to the key/value pairs in the JSON notation.